-It's a good thing that your plumbing is reliable.
+It’s a positive thing that your plumbing is reliable.
 When your plumbing is making sounds or is loud, you might start to worry.
-While some sounds are normal, others aren’t.
-We’ll walk you through five common noises and how to solve them.
+While some sounds are typical, others aren’t.
+We’ll walk you through five common sounds and how to resolve them.

 - Plumbing is whistling

 1. Plumbing is Whistling

 If your plumbing is whistling, you could be dealing with a couple of issues.

 More than 90% of U.S. homes have hard water, which means it has too much calcium and magnesium.
 These minerals can build up in your pipes and appliances, creating clogs and less efficient operation.

 If you have issues with soap scum, clogged pipes or appliances deteriorating quickly, you might have hard water.
 Having a plumber install a water softener is the best way to fix this problem.